 Impact statement What is already known on this subject?
-Gestational diabetes mellitus (GDM) is one of the most common complications during pregnancy, contributing significantly to maternal, perinatal morbidity and mortality and can lead to adverse consequences for the health of both mother and offspring later in life.
+Gestational diabetes mellitus (GDM) is one of the most common complications during pregnancy, contributing significantly to maternal, and perinatal morbidity and mortality and can lead to adverse consequences for the health of both mother and offspring later in life.
 The rate of GDM varies with the various settings and populations, and a prevalence of 1-14% has been reported depending on the population studied.
-High haemoglobin levels were recently reported to be associated with GDM. what do the results of this study add?
+High haemoglobin levels were recently reported to be associated with GDM.
+What do the results of this study add?
 There is a high prevalence of GDM in Khartoum, Sudan, especially among women with high haemoglobin levels in early pregnancy.
 What are the implications of these findings for clinical practice and/or further research?
 Haemoglobin levels could be used as reliable markers to detect GDM.
 These markers could be used in the prevention of GDM.
 (33)

-Abumohsen H,et al--conducted study, they hypothesized that high Hb levels (≥12.5 g/dl) in the first trimester (6-13 gestational weeks, GW) are associated with increased risk of fasting blood sugar (FBS) ≥126 mg/dl, systolic blood pressure (SBP) ≥140 mmHg, and diastolic blood pressure (DBP) ≥90 mmHg among pregnant Palestinian women visiting prenatal clinics in Palestine.
+Abumohsen H et al--conducted a study, they hypothesized that high Hb levels (≥12.5 g/dl) in the first trimester (6-13 gestational weeks, GW) are associated with increased risk of fasting blood sugar (FBS) ≥126 mg/dl, systolic blood pressure (SBP) ≥140 mmHg, and diastolic blood pressure (DBP) ≥90 mmHg among pregnant Palestinian women visiting prenatal clinics in Palestine.
 Methods: Medical records (N=5263) were reviewed for singleton

 pregnancies who had their first maternity care clinic visit (6-13 GW) at primary healthcare centers of the Palestinian Ministry of Health in the north of the West Bank in 2018 and 2019.
 Women were excluded if they had FBS ≥92 mg/dl, SBP ≥140 mmHg, DBP ≥90 mmHg, ultrasound-based gestational age >13 weeks, or who were previously diagnosed with diabetes mellites, GDM, hypertension, GH, taking drugs for these conditions, or were smoking during pregnancy.
-Hb levels in g/dl were divided to low (<11.0), normal (11-12.49), and high (≥12.5).
-The associations between high hemoglobin levels and pregnancy complications in pregnant women were assessed by calculating the odds ratios (OR) and their 95% confidence intervals (CIs) using logistic regression.
+Hb levels in g/dl were divided into low (<11.0), normal (11-12.49), and high (≥12.5).
+The associations between high haemoglobin levels and pregnancy complications in pregnant women were assessed by calculating the odds ratios (OR) and their 95% confidence intervals (CIs) using logistic regression.
 P-values of <0.05 were considered significant.
 Results: The final number of eligible records was 2565.
 Pregnant women with high Hb levels in the first trimester were at higher risk of high FBS (≥126 mg/dl; OR=2.99, 95%CI, [1.675- 5.368]) and high systolic blood pressure (≥140 mmHg; OR=3.048, 95%CI, [1.252-7.421]) at 24 GW.
-Gravidity was significantly associated with decreased risk of high FBS (OR=0.838, 95%CI [0.704-0.991]).
-Conclude their findings suggest that Hb level at registration could be utilized in predicting the risk of GDM and HP among Palestinian women who never had a previous history of these conditions.
+Gravidity was significantly associated with a decreased risk of high FBS (OR=0.838, 95%CI [0.704-0.991]).
+Conclude their findings suggest that the Hb level at registration could be utilized in predicting the risk of GDM and HP among Palestinian women who never had a previous history of these conditions.
 The results of this study could have important clinical implications for early screening, which could improve preventive and curative health services to promote the health of pregnant women and children.
 (34)